-York has confirmed that Unit 1 and 2 contracts scheduled to conclude on April 30th will be fully paid out as normal.
-They also stated that if work is required past the contract end date it will be compensated.
+York stated that any work required past the Winter term, April 30 contract end date it will be compensated.
 See our post for more details.
 Members should track all of their hours and especially keep track of all hours worked after April 30, 2020.
 The Union will, if necessary, file grievances on behalf of its members.

 Record of Employment (ROE)

 We have also received assurances that Records of Employment (ROE) will be issued automatically when there is an interruption of earnings, as normal.
-For example, if you have a current contract that ends on April 30th and no contract in the summer then York will issue an ROE after April 30th.
+For example, if your contract ended on April 30th and you have no contract in the summer then York should have issued an ROE after April 30th.